Life in the Back Bay

 To locals and visitors alike, Back Bay is considered one of Boston's most attractive neighborhoods--and with good reason.
 Upscale and safe with pretty commonplace architecture all around, Back Bay is a great place to live, work and play, while close to everything Boston has to offer.
 Best of all, Back Bay is home to Bay State College.

 If you’re going to college in Boston, one of the best places to be is Back Bay.
 Imagine large, classic brownstone homes facing broad tree-lined, European-styled streets, including Commonwealth Avenue (called by the locals “Comm Ave”), Boston's first planned 19th century neighborhood and now the location of Bay State College.

-The neighborhood also boasts some famous commercial buildings, like the Boston Public Library, the Institute of Contemporary Art, the Prudential Center (with its cool Skywalk Observatory at the top), and the John Hancock Tower, the tallest building in New England.
+Upscale and safe with a balance of traditional and contemporary architecture, like the Boston Public Library, the Institute of Contemporary Art, the Prudential Center (with its cool Skywalk Observatory at the top), and the John Hancock Tower, the tallest building in New England.